tracerip/archive.trace.rip/breaches/Foodora.md

 ## Description

 In April 2016, the online food delivery service <a href="https://www.databreachtoday.com/delivery-hero-confirms-foodora-data-breach-a-14435" target="_blank" rel="noopener">Foodora suffered a major data breach</a> which was then extensively redistributed online.
-The databreach exposed around 582k customer records.
+The data breach exposed around 582k customer records.

 ## Breached data